 The Earth is a weather machine composed of four elements: land, air, water, and ice.
 Climate scientists warn that pollution, the rise in temperatures around the globe, and the removal of our forests are dangerously changing the planet’s delicate balance, but emphasize that it’s not too late to rewrite the future.

-The virtual conference day will be divided into three parts: the screening of “Decoding the Weather Machine,” followed by lectures from experts featured in the film as well as local leaders sharing their data and observations, and concluding with breakout community discussion groups.
+The virtual conference will be divided into three parts: at-home viewing of “Decoding the Weather Machine,” virtual lectures from experts featured in the film as well as local leaders sharing their data and observations, and virtual breakout community discussion groups.
 Lunch and refreshment breaks are provided.

 Tentative Conference Schedule: